alejandro-isaza/lxml/README.md

 };
 ```

 The first step is to write a custom recursive handler.
 Recursive handlers only need to worry about a single element in the XML document tree.
-Here is how or handler looks like:
+Here is how our handler looks like:

 ```cpp
 class NodeHandler : public lxml::BaseRecursiveHandler<std::unique_ptr<Node>> {